thomasmdickinson/lab-soc-about/readme.md

 * **[Terms of Service](policy/terms.md)**: This document contains general information about the operation of the service, including Admin rights, availability of service, and blacklisting/silencing of other instances.
 It's **highly recommended** that you read this.
 * **[Privacy Policy](policy/privacy.md)** This document explains what kind of data is collected by labyrint-social, how it is used, and how it is protected.
 It's **highly recommended** that you read this.
 * **[Invitation Policy](policy/invitation.md)**: This document provides some information about how I will decide whether or not to invite someone.

+These are **not** just boilerplate documents, they are largely original documents written by me, so my goal is for them to be clear and readable.
+Although some of them do have some boilerplate language in them.

 Any significant updates to any of these policies will be announced from the [@admin@labyrinth.social](https://labyrinth.social/@admin) account.